DylanParenzee/learn_journ/README.md

 Finding it a little harder to wrap my head around creating,accessing create react apps through terminal and also import/export logic., need to practice further.

+<b>Thursday 13.01.22</b>

+Today has been about revision revision revision, going to try and encorporate atleast 1 hour revision of various subjects previously learnt, finding things are much much easier to remember and retain after doing them for a second (sometimes third) time.
+Ive been happy with this approach today.
+Practiced command line basics (to utilze node.js and react) terminal always looks daunting til you have a go and start practicing, had fun today.